charliebidgood/CytView/README.md

 <img src="static/logo.png" />

-### CytView is a python library which has been developed to handle high-throughout single cell datasets generated from software such as CellProfiler.
+### CytView is a python library which has been developed to handle high-throughout single cell imaging datasets generated from software such as CellProfiler.

 ## API Reference